Menopause and Tinnitus: #1 Definitive Guide

 Importantly, in the HRT group, there was an increase in serotonin levels accompanied by the improvement in tinnitus severity.
 This makes it unclear whether the benefit was due to hormone replacement itself or the regulation of serotonin pathways, which are known to influence both mood and auditory sensitivity.

-Risks of HRT and Considerations for Use
+What Are the Risks of Using HRT for Tinnitus?

 While HRT may offer symptom relief for some women with tinnitus, its use is not without risks.
 Studies have reported increased risks of stroke, venous thromboembolism, and breast or endometrial cancer with certain types of oral hormone therapy.
 More recent research suggests that these risks are formulation- and route-dependent: